 Whilst this blog is certainly not aiming to be religious, I do like that fish Friday’s encourages us to eat more fish.

 As a Nutritional Therapist, I believe that fish is an important part of the human diet.
-I know there’s a wave of veganism sweeping the Western World right now, and I’m certainly not against us eating more plants.
+I know there’s a wave of veganism sweeping the Western World, and I’m certainly not against us eating more plants, and less animal products.
 However, fish has many health benefits that we need right now.

 Scientific research shows that a diet rich in omega-3 fat found in oily fish helps the nerves in your brain and body to communicate.
 A deficiency in this essential fat can result in poor brain function, mood alterations and depression.